-Practical Nursing students are required to maintain an 80 (C) or better average per course.
-Students in the Practical Nursing program who score less than an 80 (C) average in any course will be withdrawn from the program.
+Emergency Medical Technology and Practical Nursing students are required to maintain an 80 (C) or better average per course.
+Students in these programs who score less than an 80 (C) average in any course will be withdrawn from the program.